StefanoBelloni/qSonArduino/README.md

  - the motor is connected to and external Power supply
  - mount on the stepper monitor the Ultrasonic Sensor
  - adjust the parameters to your environment, for example steps pro revolutions speed ...
+ - use the potentiometer to incerase or decrease the speed of revolution.

 Build and run the Qt radar.